Vine Ripe Nutrition Logo

 2. Choose Lots of Variety and Balance

-Much of today’s nutrition news may often from questionable sources where many foods are placed off limits.
-If you have been a reader of my blog, you have learned that my food preferences include whole food, clean eating, mostly plant based but I realize that I have to meet readers and clients were they are and that many foods can fit in a healthy diet occasionally.
-One food group that has recently has had a lot of negative press is whole grains.
-Whole grains contain fiber, vitamins, minerals and many of those healthy plant chemicals I mentioned earlier in this post so it might be time to re-think adding some back into your meal plan!
+Much of today’s nutrition news may come from questionable sources where many foods are off-limits.
+If you have been a reader of my blog, you have learned that my food preferences include whole food, clean eating, and mostly plant-based, but I realize that I have to meet readers and clients where they are and that many foods can fit in a healthy diet occasionally.
+One food group that has recently had a lot of negative press is whole grains.
+Whole grains contain fiber, vitamins, minerals, and many healthy plant chemicals I mentioned earlier in this post, so it might be time to re-think adding some to your meal plan!

-Here is a one of my favorite ways to get whole grains.
-I hope it inspires you to add some in your meal plan!
+Here is one of my favorite ways to get whole grains.
+I hope it inspires you to add some to your meal plan!

 Whole Grain Spring Veggie Pasta